TimMMartinson/mern-quick-notes/README.md

-# MERN-Stack Infrastructure
+# Mern-Quick Notes

-Clone this repo to provide the starter code for a comprehensive MERN-stack project including token-based authentication
+This is for a homework assignment in the General Assembly SEI BootCamp.